fdm-monster/fdm-monster/docs/1_GETTING_STARTED.md

 - MongoDB VS Code Extension https://www.mongodb.com/products/vs-code.
 Inside VS Code, connect to your database and see/adjust the data in place.
 - MongoDB shell https://www.mongodb.com/products/shell.
 Shell access to the database.
 For advanced users only!

-### Step 3a)
+### Step 3) Installing Git
 Prepare the installation, by ensuring you have git installed.
 This will help you in updating FDM Monster in the future.
 Find it here: https://git-scm.com/downloads

 ### Step 4)
-The following steps 5-9 will install FDM Monster as a service manually.
+The following steps 5-8 will install FDM Monster as a service manually.
 If you'd like to skip this, please use the `installations/fdm-monster-node-service` where I've provided scripts that will install the necessary stuff for you.

+The first time I would run the powershell script `download-fdm-monster-server.ps1` inside a powershell instance:

+> cd installations/fdm-monster-node-service
+> ./download-fdm-monster-server.ps1

+If no errors occurred, please skip to Step 9!
+You're almost done.

 ### Step 5)
 From now on we will be working inside the Powershell (preferred), or Command Prompt (CMD).
 You should **not** use Administrator mode.